Debadrito24/Data-Science-Projects-Regession-/README.md

 .ipynb file link on top.

 ## Title- Predicting Demand for a Bicycle Sharing Company.
+(CRISP-DM)

 **Introduction**